 Our Board of Directors has fixed the close of business on March 8, 2024, as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.
-We intend to mail these materials on or about March [], 2024, to all stockholders of record entitled to vote at the Annual Meeting.
+We intend to mail these materials on or about March 19, 2024, to all stockholders of record entitled to vote at the Annual Meeting.

 Each Company stockholder is invited to attend the Annual Meeting virtually.
-You or your proxyholder will be able to attend the Annual Meeting online, vote and submit questions by visiting www.virtualshareholdermeeting.com/BBDC2024 and using a control number assigned by Broadridge Financial Solutions, Inc. ("Broadridge").
-Please see "How To Participate in the Annual Meeting" in the accompanying proxy statement for more information.
+You or your proxyholder will be able to attend the Annual Meeting online, vote and submit questions by visiting www.virtualshareholdermeeting.com/BBDC2024 and using a control number assigned by Broadridge Financial and return it promptly in the self-addressed envelope provided.

-Whether or not you expect to be present at the virtual Annual Meeting, please sign the enclosed proxy card and return it promptly in the self-addressed envelope provided.
 Instructions are shown on the proxy card.
 If a broker or other nominee holds your shares in "street name," that is they are registered in the name of your broker, bank, trustee or other nominee, you should have received a notice containing voting instructions from your nominee rather than from us.
 You should follow the voting instructions in the notice to ensure that your vote is counted.
 The voting instruction form indicates whether you have the option to vote those shares by telephone or by using the Internet.
 Your vote is extremely important to the Company.
 In the event there are not sufficient votes for a quorum or to approve or ratify any of the foregoing proposals at the time of the Annual Meeting, the Annual Meeting may be adjourned in order to permit further solicitation of proxies by the Company.